thesephist/dotink/content/docs/projects.md

 Polyx is Linus's personal productivity suite which includes services like file sync, notes, contacts, and other information management tools.

 <a href="https://github.com/thesephist/polyx" class="button">See on GitHub &rarr;</a>

+### August

+August is an educational assembler written from scratch in Ink, supporting 64-bit x86 ELF executables to start with more under development.
+It features an instruction encoder and ELF file format library written in Ink.

+<a href="https://github.com/thesephist/august" class="button">See on GitHub &rarr;</a>

 ### Codeliner